XavierRowleyDev/Dotfiles-No-Longer-Updated-/readme.md

 This repo is no longer updated as I have a new Dotfiles and a new system.
-The files stil work though so I will leave them as is.
+The files still working though so I will leave them as is.

 Dotfiles for my Arch Linux Install